cvanelteren/CoughsAndEdges/part3_edge_dynamics/readme.md

 based on their SIR state.
 Implement an animation that shows how the network evolves over time as the disease spreads.

-# :memo: :smilingimp: Challenge Exercise
+# :memo: :smiling_imp: Challenge Exercise
 Design and  implement a  set of  agent behaviors  and global dynamics that effectively "flatten the curve" of infections.
 Compare the results to the base model without dynamic edges.